Impact of the September 11 attacks on the entertainment industry: News coverage

-The television coverage of the September 11 attacks and their aftermath was the longest uninterrupted news event in U.S. television history, with the major U.S. broadcast networks on the air for 93 continuous hours.
-From the moment the news was broadcast that the first plane hit the North Tower of the World Trade Center, all programs and commercials were suspended, with all four networks broadcasting uninterrupted news coverage.
+The television coverage of the September 11 attacks and their aftermath was the longest uninterrupted news event in U.S. television history, with the major U.S. broadcast networks providing continuous coverage for four consecutive days.
+From the moment reports emerged that the first plane had crashed into the North Tower of the World Trade Center, all scheduled programming and commercials were suspended, with all four networks broadcasting uninterrupted news coverage thereafter.
 At the end of the night, Nielsen estimated that at least 80 million Americans watched the evening news, while an estimate by the University of Georgia held that about two billion people either watched the attacks in real time or through the news.

 The September 11 attacks were also the first time since the assassination of John F. Kennedy that television networks announced that there would be no television commercials or programs for an indefinite period of several days after the attacks, since it was widely felt that it was an inappropriate time for "fun and entertainment" programs to be shown when so much death and destruction was being seen live on television.
-During the week of the attacks, the networks' evening news broadcasts nearly doubled its average viewership audience, and it was estimated that American adults watched an average of eight hours of television a day, nearly doubling the average viewership audience.
+During the week of the attacks, the networks' evening news broadcasts nearly doubled their average viewership audience, and it was estimated that American adults watched an average of eight hours of television every day, nearly doubling the average viewership audience.
 To keep up with the constant flow of information, many news networks began running continuous updates in a news ticker, which soon became a permanent fixture of many networks.

 On the day of the attacks and afterwards, news broadcasters scrambled to report accurate information, though erroneous information was occasionally broadcast.
 An examination of CNN's coverage of September 11, 2001 (which was replayed online, virtually in its entirety, on the fifth anniversary of the attacks in 2006) revealed that after the attack on the Pentagon, the network had also reported that a fire had broken out on the National Mall, and that according to a wire report, a car bomb had exploded in front of the State Department.
 It also broadcast an interview with a witness to the Pentagon attack who said it was a helicopter (not a plane) that hit the building.
-CNN was not alone in airing these or similar inaccurate reports, as subsequent examinations of coverage by other networks has shown.
+CNN was not alone in airing these or similar inaccurate reports, as subsequent examinations of coverage by other networks have shown.